securityjoes/Crowdstrike-Deploy/README.md

 ## How to Configure Crowdstrike Deploy?
-First you need to configure the following variable inside the Crowdstrike-Deploy.ps1 code:
+First, you need to configure the following variable inside the Crowdstrike-Deploy.ps1 code:

 ```PowerShell
 ###### Please Paste Your Information in Here ######